Cycling Burns 40% Fewer Calories. Most Choose It Anyway.

 • Hip and ankle stress fractures

 Cycling is virtually zero-impact.
 Your body weight is supported by the saddle, and the circular pedaling motion creates smooth, continuous movement without jarring forces.
+I wish I’d understood this earlier in my fitness journey.
 This makes cycling ideal for:

 • People with existing joint issues or arthritis